Dongbei-Dalapi/Semantic-Textual-Similarity/README.md

 ### Manhattan LSTM
 There is two identical LSTM network.
 LSTM is passed word vector representations of sentences and output a hidden state encoding semantic meaning of the sentences using manhattan distance.

+### CNN
+We add another CNN model to enhance the ensemble model.

 ## Ensemble model
 We use Random Forests (RF), Gradient Boosting (GB),XGBoost (XGB) for traditional features and the LSTM model.
 We average the scores from four models to achieve better performance.